hamsar4j/speed-watch/README.md

 # SpeedWatch

-SpeedWatch is a webapp that can be used to summarise youtube videos quickly using LLM APIs, created with Angular and TailwindCSS.
+SpeedWatch is a tool that can be used to summarise youtube videos quickly using LLM APIs, created with Angular and TailwindCSS.

 ![](https://github.com/hamsar4j/speed-watch/blob/main/public/ss_main.png)